-- Spend up to 30 minutes with red light therapy (this is the device we use).
-Sometimes this involves me breastfeeding or reading with our chidren.
+- Spend up to 30 minutes with red light therapy.
+Sometimes this involves me breastfeeding or reading with our children.

-- 10 minute dry brush session followed by a quick hot shower light dose of castille soap when needed.
-Homemade tallow lotion or coconut oil applied to skin after shower.
+- 10-minute dry brush session followed by a quick hot shower light dose of Castille soap when needed.
+Homemade tallow lotion or coconut oil applied to the skin after a shower.

 - Drink 2 cups of water while I make my favorite teas or a warm cup of broth